Initiative on the Sharing Economy

-The University of Minnesota’s Initiative on the Sharing Economy sheds light on the growing trend away from the exclusive ownership and consumption of resources to one of shared use and consumption.
+The Initiative on the Sharing Economy sheds light on the growing trend away from the exclusive ownership and consumption of resources to one of shared use and consumption.
 Peer-to-peer shared mobility is a particular focus.
-The Initiative has four broad objectives:

-To learn more about how you might participate in the Initiative on the Sharing Economy, please contact Saif Benjaafar, email@example.com or Hannah Grune of the Center for Transportation Studies, firstname.lastname@example.org.
+To learn more about how you might participate in the Initiative on the Sharing Economy, please contact Saif Benjaafar, firstname.lastname@example.org or Michael McCarthy of the Center for Transportation Studies, email@example.com.